-There are usually three types of pots you can choose from: ceramic, plastic, and terra cotta – all of which offer their own set of unique benefits (and drawbacks) for growing snake plants.
+There are usually three types of pots you can choose from: ceramic (my favorite), terra cotta, and plastic (my least favorite) – all of which offer their own set of unique benefits and drawbacks for growing snake plants.
 Choosing the wrong type or size pot can lead to serious issues like root rot, which will deprive your snake plant of the nutrients it needs to survive.
-This is especially important when propagating snake plant pups.
+This is especially important when trying to get some snake plant pups.

 Table of Contents

 Take it from me: When I first started growing plants, I didn’t care about what kind of pot I put them in – including snake plants.
 I didn’t think it mattered, but after honing this craft for the past 10 years, I realized what a big difference growing a snake plant in the right pot can have.

 If you want to make sure your snake plant has its best chance of success, keep reading.
 These tips will help!

 What is the Best Pot for a Snake Plant?

 The general consensus within the plant community is that terra cotta pots are best for snake plants.
 A terra cotta pot’s material dries the soil out faster than plastic pots.
 This means that the roots can dry quicker and your snake plant can avoid root rot and other ailments.

 And, since snake plants are generally more prone to experiencing root rot than other plants, this makes choosing the right pot all the more important.

 Out of all your options for a pot, terra cotta is probably your best bet.
 Because of how they’re made, they make it easier for your snake plant to dry out, especially when compared to something like a plastic pot.